 2.5.5 Scott Arboretum

 The College property comprises 425 acres, including a large tract of woodland and the valley of Crum Creek.
 Much of this tract has been developed as horticultural and botanical collections of trees, shrubs, and herbaceous plants through the provisions of the Scott Arboretum, established in 1929 by Mrs. Arthur Hoyt Scott and Owen and Margaret Moon as a memorial to Arthur Hoyt Scott of the Class of 1895.
-The plant collections are designed to afford examples of the better kinds of trees and shrubs that are hardy in the climate of eastern Pennsylvania, are suitable for planting by the average gardener, and to beautify the campus.
+The plant collections are designed to afford examples of the better kinds of trees and shrubs that are hardy in the climate of eastern Pennsylvania, are suitable for planting by the average gardener.
 All collections are labeled and recorded.
-Exceptionally fine displays include hollies, flowering cherries, conifers, crabapples, magnolias, tree peonies, lilacs, rhododendrons, azaleas, hydrangeas, and witch hazels.
-Specialty gardens include the Terry Shane Teaching Garden, the Theresa Lang Garden of Fragrance, the Dean Bond Rose Garden, the Isabelle Bennett Cosby '28 Courtyard, the Nason Garden, the Metasequoia Allée, the Harry Wood Courtyard Garden, the Pollinators Garden, the Gold Medal Plant Garden, and the West House Garden.
-Many interested donors have contributed generously to the collections, and the arboretum is funded primarily by restricted endowment funds with a combined market value of $34.5 million as of June 30, 2014.
+Exceptionally fine displays include hollies, flowering cherries, conifers, magnolias, tree peonies, lilacs, rhododendrons, azaleas, hydrangeas, and witch hazels.
+Specialty gardens include the Terry Shane Teaching Garden, the Entrance Garden, the Theresa Lang Garden of Fragrance, the Dean Bond Rose Garden, the Isabelle Bennett Cosby ‘28 Courtyard, the Nason Garden, the Metasequoia Allée, the Harry Wood Courtyard Garden, the Pollinators Garden, and the Gold Medal Plant Garden.
+Many interested donors have contributed generously to the collections, and the arboretum is funded primarily by restricted endowment funds with a combined market value of about $35 million.
 The mission of the Scott Arboretum is to delight and educate all visitors and inspire them to enjoy the many benefits of horticulture.
-Our "garden if ideas" features varieties that perform well in the region, encouraging wise stewardship as well as the cultivation of plants to sustain the body, enchant the eye, and soothe the spirit.
+Our “garden if ideas” features varieties that perform well in the region, encouraging wise stewardship as well as the cultivation of plants to sustain the body, enchant the eye, and soothe the spirit.

 The arboretum offers educational horticulture programs to the general public and Swarthmore students.
 These workshops, lectures, and classes are designed to cover many facets of the science/art called gardening.
 Tours are conducted throughout the year for College people and interested public groups.
 The administrative offices of the arboretum are located in Cunningham House.
 The adjacent Wister Education Center and Greenhouse (5,200 square feet) to better fulfill its educational mission.
 This facility has been awarded Gold LEED certification (Leadership in Energy and Environmental Design).